-Table I: Data Required Annually from All Nonprofit Organization Borrowers Required Data and Definition Information Unadjusted EBIDA Earnings before interest expense, depreciation expense and amortization expense.
+Table I: Data Required Annually from All Nonprofit Organization Borrowers Required Data and Information Definition Operating Revenue All unrestricted revenue (including gifts for operations and government operating appropriations), excludes funds to be spent on capital (grants, appropriations, or net assets released), and replaces unrestricted investment gains or losses with a proxy fo endowment spending.
+Gross Revenue from Medicare & Medicaid Total income generated from Medicare and Medicaid, including Medicare and Medicaid managed care plans (if applicable).
+Net Income The income (or loss) after expenses and losses have been subtracted from all revenues and gains for the fiscal period, including discontinued operations.
+Unadjusted EBIDA Earnings before interest expense, depreciation expense and amortization expense.
 The starting point is net income.
 Adjusted EBIDA Unadjusted EBIDA adjusted for any non-recurring, one-time or irregular items.
 The Adjusted EBIDA measurement should align with the relevant facility term sheet.
 Description of EBIDA Adjustments Description of items that are added to Unadjusted EBIDA to determine Adjusted EBIDA.
 Operating Cash Flow Operating income before non-cash expenses (operating income plus depreciation and amortization).
 Depreciation Expense Non-cash expense measured based on the use of fixed assets, recognized over the useful life of the fixed assets.
 Amortization Expense Non-cash expense measured based on the use of intangible assets, recognized over the life of the intangible asset.
 Interest Expense The periodic finance expense of short term and long term debt.
 Total Expenses All money spent and costs incurred, both recurring and non-recurring, to generate revenue.
 Expenses exclude items capital in nature (i.e., expenses that are allowed to be capitalized and included in the cost basis of a fixed asset).
-Operating Expenses Money spent and costs incurred related to normal business operations include selling, general & administrative expenses, depreciation, and amortization (i.e. to expenses less non-recurring expenses) - excludes capital expenditures and intere expense.
+Operating Expenses Money spent and costs incurred related to normal business operations inconsistency selling, general & administrative expenses, depreciation, and amortization expenses less non-recurring expenses) - excludes capital expenditures and expense.
 Operating Income Profit (or loss) realized from continuing operations (i.e. unrestricted revenue less operating expenses).
 Capitalized Expenditures Non-operating expenditures capitalized to fixed assets.
 Guarantor Net Assets Total assets less total liabilities of the guarantor (also referred to as net worth).
-Sr. Debt Balance Debt amount ranking senior to the Main Street Ioan.
+Sr. Debt Balance Debt amount ranking senior to the Main Street loan.
 Additional Pari Passu Debt Balance Debt amount ranking pari passu to the Main Street loan.
 Collateral Type (Non-Real Estate) If the loan is secured by collateral that is not predominantly real estate, including if the collateral provided is different types, report the predominant type of collateral (e.g., inventory, receivables, securities, etc.) by aggregate value.

-Collateral Type (Real If the loan is secured by real estate collateral, indicate the property type (e.g Estate) multifamily, residential, industrial, etc.).
-If the loan is secured by multiple real property types, report the predominant property type by aggregate value.
+Table I: Table I: Data Required Annually from All Nonprofit Organization Borrowers Required Data and Information Definition Collateral Type (Real Estate) If the loan is secured by real estate collateral, indicate the property type (e.g., hotel, multifamily, residential, industrial, etc.).
+If the loan is secured by multiple real estate property types, report the predominant property type by aggregate value.
 Collateral Value Reporting For loans that require ongoing or periodic valuation of the collateral, report the market value of the collateral as of the reporting date.
 Collateral Value Date Define the as-of date that corresponds with the Collateral Value Reporting field.
 Covenant Status (Pass / Fail) Yes/no, indicating if the facility has satisfied covenant tests.
 Date of Covenant Default If applicable, report the date when borrower defaulted covenants.
 Nature of Covenant Default If applicable, describe the covenant default (i.e., missing financial statements, ratio trigger).
+Date of Covenant Cure If applicable, report the date when borrower cured previous defaults.